Shivamkanse2104/Infosys-milestone/README.md

 this is poobesh... sir told , what i want to do now.. here is some network issuse

 sir asked you to create a group repository and add MIT license.

+it is already created by shivam.. it is right